enso-org/enso/doc/design/type-system/types.md

 - There is explicit support for constraints appearing at any point in a polymorphic type.

-- Type equality in Luna is represented by both representational and structural equality.
+- Type equality in Enso is represented by both representational and structural equality.
 Never nominal equality.
 There is no inbuilt notion of nominal equality.